 We offer on-site registration.
 Once we have checked-in the number of households we are able to serve during a session, the pantry will close registration for that session.
 A photo ID is required along with IDs for all family members as well as current and dated proof of address.
 Households may be served only ONE TIME each week.
 Food Pantry closures are announced ahead of time on our church Calendar.
 You may wish to call United Way of Dane County 2-1-1 or 608-246-4357.
 Help is available 24 hours a day seven days a week for information about community resources.

 Those coming to the Food Pantry are invited to choose food based on what is available and the amount received is based on the size of the household.

 If you would like to make donations of food for our food pantry, please contact Karen Andro, Director of Outreach Ministries at 608-338-0320.
-Our greatest need items include fresh fruit, vegetables, canned tuna, soup and soup mixes.
+Our greatest need items include grocery bags, fresh fruit, vegetables, canned tuna, soup and soup mixes.

 For more than 30 years, our congregation has offered community holiday meals.
 We host meals on Easter Sunday and Christmas Day.

 Our Night at the Shelter is an outreach meal prepared in our church kitchen and served at the men’s shelter at Grace Episcopal Church.
 A chili mac dinner and pancake breakfast are provided one weekend a month.

 Every Wednesday, you're invited to gather in Fellowship Hall from 9:00 to 9:45 a.m. for a healthy, hearty Community Breakfast in fellowship with others.